timopaehrisch/slimnode/README.md

 passwd bitcoin
 ```

-Save this password in your password manager: VPS bitcoin user
+Password 1: Set a password here and save it in your password manager (e.g. as 'VPS bitcoin user')

 ## Configure Firewall & Reboot